 Indicators used by the Economist Intelligence Unit (EIU), Mercer (The global human resources consulting firm) and Monocle (The culture and lifestyle magazine) have been studied.
 The Mercer's Quality of Living index is relatively the most popular because it is based on a whole spectrum of indicators consisting of 39 indicators grouped into 10 categories.
-The EIU's Global Liveability Index is based on 30 indicators in 5 categories while the Monocle's Most Liveable Cities Index considers 11 indicators (with an addition of another 22 metrics).
+The EIU's Global Livability Index is based on 30 indicators in 5 categories while the Monocle's Most Livable Cities Index considers 11 indicators (with an addition of another 22 metrics).
 Upon close examination, all of them share the main objective that is to enable multinational companies and other employers to compensate employees fairly when placing them on international assignments.
 Employee incentives include a quality-of-living allowance and a mobility premium.
 On top of that they revolve around five common themes, i.e., politics, economics, social, environment and infrastructure as shown in Table 3.

-No Dimension EIU Mercer Monocle Politics -stability -political stability -international connectivity 1 -crime -law enforcement 2 Economics No specific mention -currency exchange -business condition -banking services 3 Social -culture -media availability -medical care -education -limitation on personal freedom -tolerance 4 Environment -environment -climate -environmental issues & access to nature -record on natural disaster -climate/sunshine 5 Infrastructure -healthcare -amenities & facilities -electricity -public transport -water -urban design -public transport -quality of architecture
+No Dimension EIU Mercer Monocle 1 Politics -stability -political stability -crime -law enforcement -international connectivity 2 Economics No specific mention -currency exchange -banking services -business condition 3 Social -culture -education -media availability -limitation on personal freedom -medical care -tolerance 4 Environment -environment -climate -record on natural disaster -environmental issues & access to nature -climate/sunshine 5 Infrastructure -healthcare -amenities & facilities -electricity -water -public transport -public transport -urban design -quality of architecture